alekseyl/niceql/README.md

   # before execution.
 Formatted SQL will lead to much better SQL-query debugging and much more clearer error messages
   # if you are using Postgresql as a data source.
   #
-  # You can adjust pg_adapter in production but do it at your own risk!
+  # Adjusting pg_adapter in production is strongly discouraged!
   #
   # If you need to debug SQL queries in production use exec_niceql
   # default: false